 Simple ingredients and quick to pull together, this vegetarian and vegan puttanesca is perfect for busy nights when you want big flavor and little effort.
 Share with a hearty salad and crusty bread and dinner is ready in no time!

-How to Make Spaghetti Puttanesca
+Quick Guide: How to Make Vegetarian Puttanesca

 The key ingredients in spaghetti puttanesca include olive oil, garlic, capers, chili or red pepper flakes, olives and tomatoes.
 I opt for pitted Kalamata olives for ease and canned diced or crushed Muir Glen tomatoes, but San Marzano are quite nice too.
 Here’s a summary of how to make this simple pasta puttanesca sauce recipe (see full recipe in recipe card below):